Frequently Asked Questions

 Any other gemstones should be treated with care, as they may get scratched over time, and they will break much more easily than diamonds.
 If you are looking for a colorful alternative to diamonds, we strongly recommend sapphires and rubies.
 Sapphire is the name for the mineral Corundum, which is classified as Ruby when it is found in red.
 Blue is the most common color for sapphires, but fancy colors are also available, in green, orange, peach, pink, yellow and purple.

 We use 100% recycled metal in our custom pieces.
-We work with gold, platinum, and palladium.
+We work with gold and platinum.

 Gold is highly recommended for any type of jewelry, and it works very well for everyday wear.
 Because of the softness of pure (24k) gold, it is usually alloyed with base metals for use in jewelry.
 This process alters its hardness, ductility, color, and other properties.
 Copper is the most commonly used base metal, yielding a redder color.
 Other common base metals include silver, palladium, and nickel.
 The higher the proportion of gold used in the final metal, the more valuable and expensive the metal will be.
 At Morgan’s Treasure we typically use 14 karat gold, which contains 58.5% pure gold.
 These three color options contain the same amount of gold and are all the same price.